mfinelli/arch-install/rpi/roles/main/README.md

 https://github.com/skrysm/systemd-networkd-init which inspired some of the tasks in `network.yml`.

+### details

+Like in the Debian configuration we run this setup one-time only -- that is on the first run of this script we pull the Wi-Fi credentials out of the netplan configuration that Raspberry Pi OS writes and then reconfigure Wi-Fi to use `iwd`.
+On subsequent runs we skip these steps.

 ## attached storage

 This role also writes out entries into the `fstab` and `crypttab` for any